Judith Kinghorn's novels

 ‘It was a golden evening in August when my mother came untethered.
 And the river must have shimmered as she walked into it, under it.
 And the water must have soothed and washed away her pain.
 And as her life ebbed, before her heart stopped and the high tide carried her upstream, she must have thought of me, surely?
 For it was the same golden evening I was born…’

-From the acclaimed author of The Last Summer, a captivating and moving story of heartbreaking secrets and unwavering devotion set on the eve of the First World War.
+From the acclaimed author of The Last Summer, a captivating story of heartbreaking secrets and unwavering devotion set on the eve of the First World War.

 THE SNOW GLOBE